Doctoral study in Computer Systems Engineering

 We welcome research proposals in topics relating to our key areas, including:

-- Embedded systems, with emphasis on hardware/software design, real-time systems, low-power design, application-specific processors, system-level languages and compilers, ubiquitous and wearable computing, smart sensors, medical devices, intelligent transportation systems, the Internet of Things, and hardware acceleration of artificial neural networks
+- Embedded systems, emphasising hardware/software design, real-time systems, low-power design, application-specific processors, system-level languages and compilers, ubiquitous and wearable computing, smart sensors, medical devices, intelligent transportation systems, the Internet of Things, and hardware (FPGA) acceleration of artificial neural networks

 - Robotics, focusing on areas such as human-robot interaction, software systems and tools, and applications in essential sectors such as healthcare and agriculture

-- Ultra high speed computations: advanced techniques for processing high bandwidth datastreams and big data
+- Ultra high-speed computations, exploring advanced techniques for processing high bandwidth data streams and big data.

 Our people